Class Offerings

 Tai Chi Roots - Yang style 64-move form With JOhn pence

-mondays 6pm - 7:30pm - beginning january 12
+mondays 6pm - 7:30pm

 This class teaches tai chi to integrate body awareness, balance, and breath in a way that acknowledges both the art's martial past and the realities of 21st-century life.